fbpx Skip to main content

 Ramune

-General Information
+General Information about this experience

 Kuma district is located in the heart of Hita.
 Since the Edo era, this district has developed a flourishing culture and commerce.
 These days, the Gion Festival and Hinamatsuri are held here.
-Let’s check out this historical and charming area, Kuma.
+Harajirouemon are the ones who organize factory tours with a guide, and they take about 20–30 minutes.
+Please make a reservation in advance.

-Geta Shop (Japanese Traditional Sandales) in Hita
+Geta Shop in Hita

 Hita is one of the three largest regions where the traditional method of making Geta has been maintained.

-General Information
+General Information of Motono-Hakimono

-Translated by: Aika Ikeda
+Translated by Aika Ikeda

 Estelle